tobiscr/application-connector-manager/docs/user/00-20-security.md

 ## Client certificates

-To provide maximum security, in the [Compass mode](README.md), Application Connector uses the TLS protocol with Client Authentication enabled.
+To provide maximum security, in the [Compass mode](README.md), Application Connector uses the mutual TLS protocol with Client Authentication enabled.
 As a result, whoever wants to connect to Application Connector must present a valid client certificate, which is dedicated to a specific Application.
 In this way, the traffic is fully encrypted and the client has a valid identity.

 ### TLS certificate verification for external systems